grishagin/grishagin.github.io/_posts/2021-07-12-windows-terminal-run-powershell-as-administrator.markdown

     ```
     **Note:** `pwsh` is for PowerShell 7 (if you have it).
 This works equally well for the default PowerShell: just replace `pwsh` with `powershell`.

-5. Change the tab icon to distintuish it from the non-elevated version.
+5. Change the tab icon to distinguish it from the non-elevated version.
 [Here's a red one][red-pwsh-icon].

 [github-691]: https://github.com/microsoft/terminal/issues/691